 4. Use brand tracking software

 Brand awareness is just one part of your brand’s health.
 To really make a difference, you’ll have to measure it more than once.
-Brand tracking software takes the busywork out of that, helping you track your brand awareness every few months or every year, helping you stay on track of your goals.
+Brand management software takes the busywork out of that, helping you track your brand awareness every few months or every year, helping you stay on track of your goals.

 Attest is a vital tool for informing our business strategy.
 The brand tracker allows teams across multiple markets to compare their results to the global picture and access insights that guide their day-to-day operations.